Worm Tea Anyone?

 Worm tea is very beneficial for your plants and gardens.
 It supplies a quick boost and helps to prevent disease and pests.

-Worm tea can be applied as often as you want.
+Compost tea can be applied as often as you want.
 It will not harm your plants or burn them.
 We have learned how to apply the tea and how NOT to apply the tea.

 In a future post, we will discuss how to make the worm tea and the equipment required.
 We will also discuss some additives that people use when brewing that can make your tea even more powerful.
 Until then, garden smart.